tommy-stone/statistical_inference/Week_1.md

     1. The probability that nothing occurs is 0
     2. The probability that something occurs is 1
     3. The probability of something is 1 - the probability that the opposite will occur
-    4. The probability of at least one or two thing cannot simultaneously occur is the sum of their respective probabilities
+    4. The probability of at least one or two things cannot simultaneously occur is the sum of their respective probabilities
     5. For any two events the probability that at least one occurs is the sum of their probabilities minus their intersections

 #### Random variables